Table of Contents[Hide][Show]

 In 2008, Nutrition Journal published the results of a randomized, double-blind, placebo-controlled clinical study involving 20 subjects.
 The subjects were given a combination extract containing cassia cinnamon and Spanish Needles.
 This was compared with the effects of a placebo or the pharmaceutical anti-histamine loratadine, which is sold under the brand names Claritin, Alavert, Select, and Fad (2).

-The scientists concluded that the combination extract of cassia cinnamon and Spanish Needles significantly reduced the symptoms and inflammation associated with allergic rhinitis in a manner comparable with the loratadine.
+The scientists concluded that the combined extract of cassia cinnamon and Spanish Needles significantly reduced the symptoms and inflammation associated with allergic rhinitis in a manner comparable with the loratadine.

 Stinging Nettle for Allergy Relief

-According to the international journal Phytotherapy Research, nettle extract inhibits pro-inflammatory pathways related to allergic rhinitis by antagonizing histamine 1 receptors and inhibiting prostaglandin formation.
+According to the international journal Phytotherapy Research, nettle extract inhibits pro-inflammatory pathways related to allergic rhinitis.
+It does this by antagonizing histamine 1 receptors and impeding prostaglandin formation.
 This reduces hay fever symptoms and overall severity (3).

 In the Journal Alternative Medicine Review, a prospective, double-blind, comparative study of 69 allergic arthritis patients noted a significant benefit using nettle extract versus placebo (4).